- Career consciousness is being aware of your career and the influences that affect it.

 The only person in charge of your professional success is you.
 Be conscious that you need to act and take charge of your career to get ahead.
 Make sure to take notice of where you are professionally and how you got there.
-Is your current career development and road map where you want it to be?
+Are your current career development and road map where you want it to be?
 If not, really consider where you want to be.
 Upon answering these questions, begin researching and strategizing on how to get there.
 Then you will realize you have more control than you realized.

 2. Self Develop and Grow Your Skill Set

-It’s very important that you keep learning and developing as a professional.
+It’s imperative that you keep learning and developing as a professional.
 Take responsibility and make sure that you are always growing your knowledge base and abilities.
 Don’t wait for your company to tell you to do it or to offer you different training options or resources.
 Make it a daily habit to learn something new that grows a skill set or develops you into a better mentor, leader, or manager.

 3. Build Strong Professional Relationships

 Career conscious professionals believe that good relationships are also necessary if we hope to develop our careers.
-If your boss does not trust you for example, it’s unlikely that he or she will consider you when a new position opens up.
+If your boss does not trust you, for example, it’s unlikely that he or she will consider you when a new position opens up.
 In a nutshell, we all want to work with people we’re on good terms with.